NeoCellSsjGod/empires-and-allies/README.md

 ![Empires & Allies](art/Empires_&_Allies_logo.png "Empires & Allies logo")
 > Empires and Allies(Facebook) officially closed June 17th, 2013

-We recovering the old Empires & Allies facebook game.
-We are currently 5 engineers and programmers working on the latest Flash revision of the game: 109338.
+We are recovering the old Empires & Allies facebook game.
+Currently 4 engineers and programmers working on the latest Flash revision of the game: 109338.

+You want to join?
+Contact us.
 Feel free to join and make your own contributions.
 If interested, please send an email here: raisetheempires@gmail.com to get full access to the actual project progress.

-## Actual progress (Updated Mon, 22 Jul 2019)
+## Actual progress (Updated Tue, 10 Sep 2019)
 - Searching and classifying files.
 - Recreating the game server enviroment.
+- Rebuilding the game map's files.

 ## External Links and Tools
 - Wikia.com Empires & Allies: [Wikia](http://empiresandallies.wikia.com/wiki/Empires_%26_Allies_Wiki/Main_2)